-Known as the King of Trees, oak trees have punctuated our countryside for as long as we can remember.
-They have been a symbol for wisdom and strength and have played a large role in folklore.
-It was thought that unless church pews were made from oak, your prayers would not be heard.
+Native to the Northern Hemisphere, Oak trees are a common feature amongst many landscapes in North America, China, Mexico and Europe.
+Oak trees are the UK's most common tree and have long dominated the British countryside.
+Known as the King of Trees, they have been a symbol for wisdom and strength and have played a large role in folklore.
+It was even thought that unless church pews were made from oak, your prayers would not be heard.